vatesfr/xen-orchestra/docs/docs/distributed_backups.md

+---
+sidebar_label: Distributed backups
+---

 # Distributed Backups

 Distributed backups let you spread backup and replication workloads across multiple storage targets, treating them as a pool rather than independent destinations.

-By default, when a backup job has several remotes or storage repositories (SRs) configured, each VM backup is written to **every** target.
+By default, when a backup job has several backup repositories (BR) or storage repositories (SRs) configured, each VM backup is written to **every** target.
 With distributed mode enabled, each VM backup is written to **exactly one** target per run, selected automatically based on available space.

 This is useful to: